Mushqbudji rice

-Mushqbudji rice is a variety of non-Basmati, short-grained aromatic rice mainly grown in the Indian Union territory of Jammu and Kashmir growing on the higher reaches of the valley.
+Mushqbudji rice is a variety of non-Basmati, short-grained aromatic rice mainly grown in the Indian Union territory of Jammu and Kashmir growing in the higher reaches of the valley.
 It is a common and widely cultivated crop in Sagam belt of Anantnag district and the Beerwah belt of Budgam district, and also cultivated in Anantnag and Kulgam in Kashmir by farmers under irrigated conditions.

 Under its Geographical Indication tag, it is referred to as "Mushqbudji Rice".

 Name

-The name "MuskqBudji" (मुश्क बुदजी) originates from the Persian words "musk", meaning a strong and pleasant smell, and "budji", refers to rice in the region.
+The name "Mushq Budej" (Kashmiri: مشقٕ بدٕج) originates from the Persian words "musk", meaning a strong and pleasant smell, and "budji", refers to rice in the region.
 Mushqbudji is also reported as Mushk Budji.

 Description

 Here are the characteristics, and uses of Mushk Budji rice: